 In some cases, it is possible to reduce the risk of diabetes by eating a healthy and well-balanced diet, engaging in regular exercise, and maintaining a recommended weight based on age, height, and body composition.

-For most, pre-diabetic and Type 2 diabetes can be controlled with medication.
+For most, pre-diabetic and Type 2 diabetes can be controlled with medication., and if your doctor suggests checking your blood sugar levels for precautionary measures this can help too.
 The key to wellness is to understand and listen to your body.
 If you’re experiencing weird symptoms that just don’t make sense to you, schedule a visit with your physician.
 When caught early, pre-diabetic and even some diabetic stages can be reversed with changes in lifestyle and exercise habits.